Member | Established: 1944 | Member since 1977

 Status of Fulfillment by SMO

-Under the Cost and Works Accountants Act of 1959, ICAI-CMA is responsible for establishing initial professional development (IPD) and continuing professional development (CPD) requirements for its students and members.
+Under the Cost and Works Accountants Act, 1959, ICMAI is responsible for establishing initial professional development and continuing professional development requirements for Cost and Management Accountants in India.

 Current Status: Review & Improve